Kobzol/kobzol.github.io/_posts/2023-10-21-make-rust-compiler-5percent-faster.md

 - Enable transparent huge pages, either with the `always` or `madvise` modes.
 On Ubuntu, you can do that with the following command:
     ```bash
-$ echo mdavise > /sys/kernel/mm/transparent_hugepage/enabled
+$ echo madvise > /sys/kernel/mm/transparent_hugepage/enabled
     ```
     Note that you might need superuser rights (`sudo`) to execute this command, and that it might also be reset after a restart (depending on your system, for me it was set to `madvise` by default and